Suvink/docs-choreo-dev/en/docs/tutorials/expose-a-service-as-a-managed-api.md

 ## Step 6: Invoke the API

-To generate credentials for the published API and invoke it via the Developer Portal:
+To generate credentials for the published API and invoke it via the Developer Portal, follow these steps:

 1. In the **Lifecycle Management** pane, click **Go to DevPortal**.
 This takes you to the Petstore API published to the Choreo Developer Portal.

-2. **Generate Credentials**:
+2. Generate credentials:
     1. In the Developer Portal left navigation menu, click **Production** under **Credentials**.
     2. Click **Generate Credentials**.
 Choreo generates new tokens and populates the **Consumer Key** and **Consumer Secret** fields.

-3. **Invoke the API**:
+3. Invoke the API:
     1. In the Developer Portal left navigation menu, click **Try Out**.
     2. In the **Endpoint** list, select **Development** as the environment to try out the API.
     3. Click **Get Test Key**.
 This generates an access token.